rhjensen79/robert-jensen.dk/content/posts/move-blog.md

 for the last year or so, I have seen a lot of people, talking about their move of blogs, from a traditionel CMS system, to a static site.

 I have had this on my todo, for quite some time, but I have also been quite satisfied, with blogger.
+But the fear of Blogger being shutdown, like so many other services, have long had me thinking about alternertives.

-But the other day, I saw som tweets around it again, and thought that now is the time.
+The other day, i saw a couple of tweets around it again, and descided, that now was the time.

+Lokking at how easy it was, and how long it took, i should have done this, a long time ago.

 So this is herby my first post, on my news static site, using Hugo thru Netlify.com

-No reason to makee this to hard, so now it's running, and i can start to use, my favorite tools, these days (VS Code), to write blogs as well :-)
+No reason to makee this to hard, and do a lot of customization, on the site/Theme etc. That will come.

-Who knows, this might even mean more posts, comming from me.
-Or at least just a faster site.
+I'm hoping, since this is now being deveopled, in the same app, as i use a lot of my time (VS Code), there might even some more blogs out of it.
+But no promises :-)

+Hopy you enjoy, the new (fast) site.

 Regards